ACCUPLACER® is a comprehensive battery of tests designed to provide information about students’ English, reading, mathematics, and computer skills.

 *NOTE: ALL students must participate in The Start Right Experience before registering to take ACCUPLACER, which is offered in-person or online.
 The Start Right Experience is designed to ensure success in placement testing and prepare you to enter the college environment.
 Visit Student Information Center: WaveNet Central for in-person sessions, or complete The Start Right Experience online.

 What type of questions can be expected?

-There are three sections: Reading Comprehension, Sentence Skills, and Math Skills.
+There are three sections: Reading Comprehension, Writing, and Math.
 The Reading Comprehension test, comprised of 20 questions, measures your ability to understand what you read, to identify main ideas and to make inferences.
 You need to distinguish between direct statements and secondary or supporting ideas.
-The Sentence Skills test, comprised of 20 questions, measures your understanding of sentence structure — what makes a sentence complete and clear.
-Some questions deal with the logic of the sentence, and others with the relationships between two sentences.
-The Math Skills portion includes addition, subtraction, division, multiplication, fractions, word problems, and basic algebra.
+The Writing test, comprised of 20 questions, is a broad-spectrum computer adaptive assessment of students’ developed ability to revise and edit a range of prose texts for effective expression of ideas and for conformity to the conventions of standard written English sentence structure, usage, and punctuation.
+The Math Skills portion includes addition, subtraction, division, multiplication, fractions, word problems, and algebra.

 How can I get individual help at HGTC with reading, writing, and math skills?

 HGTC now offers students a chance to re-take the Placement Exam and attempt to test into college level courses through a limited program called Placement Skills Program (PSP) or via Independent Study: http://libguides.hgtc.edu/wavenetcentral/placementskillscenter.